How does Aula compare to Moodle, Canvas, or other VLEs I am used to?

 How does the assignment tool work with our SRS?
 What kind of grades and feedback options are there?

 Assignments in Aula offer percentage grades, free form, pass/fail, rubrics, and letter grade.
-You can read more about grading Handin assignments and providing feedback by following this link.
+You can read more about grading Handin assignments and providing feedback here..

 As for whether or not your institution’s Student Record System integrates with Aula, this depends on the agreed configuration.
 To find out more, we invite you to reach out to your university’s registry who will be able to provide you with relevant instructions on exporting grades.
 Meanwhile, this article about our native Student Success App might be useful!